TPabasara/SriLanka_Tourist_AI_Agent/README.txt

 Embeddings: Google GenAI Embeddings (models/text-embedding-004) for vectorizing text.

-Vector Database: ChromaDB (Persistent Client) for storing and retrieving high-dimensional vector data.
+Vector Database: chroma_db for storing and retrieving high-dimensional vector data.

-Frontend: Streamlit for the web interface, state management, and cloud deployment.
+Frontend: streamlit for the web interface, state management, and cloud deployment.

 Environment: Virtual environments (venv) and python-dotenv for secure API key management.

-How It Works
+##⚙️ How It Works
+Ingestion Pipeline (ingest.py)

-Ingestion Pipeline (ingest.py): A script reads raw text files containing travel data, chunks them, converts them into vector embeddings using Google's model, and stores them locally in ChromaDB.
+A script reads raw text files containing curated travel data.

+It chunks the text and converts it into vector embeddings using Google's embedding model.

+These vectors are stored locally in a persistent ChromaDB vector store.

+Inference Engine (app.py)

-Inference Engine (app.py): When a user asks a question, the app queries ChromaDB for the most relevant context, injects that context into a prompt, and sends it to the Gemini LLM to generate a factual response.
+When a user asks a question, the app queries ChromaDB for the most relevant context chunks.

+It injects that specific context into a system prompt.

+It sends the augmented prompt to the Gemini LLM to generate a factual, natural language response.

+##🚀 Getting Started
+**Clone the repository:**bash git clone https://github.com/yourusername/sri-lanka-tourist-ai.git

+Install dependencies: pip:bash pip install -r requirements.txt

+Set up API keys: Create a .env file and add your Google API key: GOOGLE_API_KEY="your_key_here"

+Build the database: python ingest.py

+Run the app: streamlit run app.py